 Ginger (Adrak) is a flowering plant of Zingiber officinale whose rhizome (root) is widely used as a spice or a traditional natural medicine.
 It is originated in the lush tropical jungles in Southern Asia.
-Dry ginger is the dried form of ginger which is basically used in many traditional remedies to cure different health disorders.
+Dry ginger (sonth in Hindi) is the dried form of ginger which is basically used in many traditional remedies to cure different health disorders.
 India is the largest producer of ginger at present.
 The ginger plants grown in India show the largest amount of genetic variation.

 Major Health Benefits of Dry Ginger and Ginger:

 Ginger or ‘adrak’ is good for digestive system.
 It is used in various Ayurvedic medicines of digestive disorders.
 Eat ginger (adrak) with rock salt before half an hour of lunch and dinner to cure indigestion.
 (For details, refer- ‘Remedies for indigestion (Badhajmi)‘.

 Dry ginger (sonth) also helps to releases stomach gas naturally:-

 - Make fine powder of dry ginger with the help of mixer grinder.